Dates

 Group Flight

-Estimated Cost: $1,950 – $2,050
+ESTIMATED COST $1,950 – $2,050

 The Greece Winter program offers a group flight option where you can travel to/from Athens, Greece with other students and faculty.
 If you choose this option, KIIS will purchase a round-trip flight ticket for you.
 The flight cost will be added to your final program fee on November 1.
 The group flight will depart from Cincinnati or Louisville.

-If not selecting the group flight, you are responsible to purchase your own roundtrip airfare.
+If not selecting the group flight, you are responsible for purchasing your own roundtrip airfare.

 The flight to Athens, Greece is overnight arriving the following morning.
 On the return, the flight from Greece to the USA departs and arrives on the same day.Visit Flights and Passports & Visas for more information.